Effective Teaching Practices | Program Design 2025-26

-The ETP program is a set of professional development experiences providing a deep dive into effective teaching principles and practices.
-It utilizes the curriculum of the Association of Colleges and University Educators (ACUE) accompanied by support of Cal Poly peer mentors.
-In this program, faculty can either complete 25 modules to earn the ACUE's Certificate in Effective College Teaching or complete six modules earn an ACUE microcredential on a particular theme.
-This is the fourth year that the CTLT has offered the ACUE-grounded program at Cal Poly.
-This program is a component of Cal Poly's Graduation Initiative Equity Priority 5 Project.
+The ETP program offers professional development experiences that provide a deep dive into effective teaching principles and practices.
+It utilizes the curriculum of the Association of Colleges and Universities (ACUE) accompanied by support of Cal Poly faculty peer mentors.
+In the certificate program, faculty complete modules to earn the ACUE's Certificate in Effective College Teaching.
+We also on occasion have offered opportunities to earn an ACUE microcredential on a particular theme by completing a six-module workshop.
+And we have offered opportunities to continue progress using the ACUE curriculum in the ACUE: Year Two program.

 Program Design